SubbalakshmiC/CCNA-1/CCNASimon.md

 Due to the fact that the switch operates on layer 2, these addresses will be hardware (MAC) addresses.
 To keep track of these addresses, the switch makes and maintains a MAC table.
 This means for incoming frames, the destination, found in the header, can be compared to the MAC table and then that can determine how the frame needs to be dealt with.
+Administrators under certain circumstances will add or remove entries into the MAC table.
 This is how a switch deals with unicast addresses (Unicast - a singular point on a network, usually a singular device):